 Generally, drain covers should incorporate a higher water flow rate than the pool pump.
 But at times, pool contractors do not install compatible drain covers.
 For example, contractors sometimes install a drain cover with a low water flow rate in a modern pool with a powerful pump.
 Doing this shortens the durability of the pool.

 Over the years, there have been numerous inventions in the pool industry.
 Today, modern pools incorporate a wide range of water features.
 Hence, most pools function with pumps that incorporate high water flow rates.
 On average, variable speed pumps transport at least 140 gallons of water per minute in modern pools.
 If you have such a pool, ensure you buy a compatible drain cover.

-Ultimately, pool drain covers should meet the state requirements and have a higher water flow rate than the pool pump.
+Ultimately, pool drain covers should meet the state requirements and have a higher water flow rate than the pool pump according to most commercial pool experts.
 It would be best to hire a pool professional who can select the most suitable drain cover for you.
 Alternatively, purchasing drain covers by yourself requires you to know the exact pool pump rate.
 Also, consult your manufacturer to advise you on a compatible drain cover.